Alipurduar

 Alipurduar (/bn/), is a city in the Indian state of West Bengal.
 It is the headquarters of the Alipurduar district and Alipurduar railway division of NFR.
 It is situated in the Western Dooars natural region, on the banks of Kaljani River in the foothills of the Himalayas.
 The city is a gateway to Bhutan.

+Etymology

+Alipurduar's name originates from Colonel Hedayat Ali Khan, a British officer who fought in the 1865 Bhutan War and was stationed there, combined with "Duar" (or Door), representing its role as a gateway to the Dooars region of the Himalayas.